myousif9/khanlab-osf/docs/Compute Canada.md

 https://ccdb.computecanada.ca/security/login

-Make sure to include your Sponsor, Ali Khan (CCI: xkc-513-04).
+Make sure to include your Sponsor, Ali Khan (ask him for access).
 Once Ali accepts your sponsorship request, you can apply for a consortium (the specific server or cluster which you intend to use, in my case, SHARCNET) at:

 https://ccdb.computecanada.ca/me/facilities